-There’s nothing worse than sitting down ready to start recording and not being able to hear anything.
+There’s nothing worse than sitting down, ready to start recording, and unable to hear anything.

 Luckily in this article, I will provide simple solutions to help you, so you can get back to creating instead of wondering, “Why can’t I hear playback in Ableton?”

 Ableton No Sound On Playback – Step-By-Step Fixes

 Check your output settings by going to Options (1), then Preferences (2), then Audio (3).

 If the Driver Type selector says No Audio, there’s your problem.

 Step 2: Select A Driver